Barath2908/Inverted-Pendulum-Control-System/README.md

 # Inverted Pendulum Control System

 This repository implements a control system for balancing an inverted pendulum mounted on a cart.
-It includes simulations in MATLAB/Simulink, covering full-state feedback, Linear Quadratic Regulator (LQR), and Loop Shaping Design (LSD) controllers.
+It includes simulations in MATLAB/Simulink, covering full-state feedback, Linear Quadratic Regulator (LQR).

 ## Table of Contents
 1. [Overview](#overview)